SJ23 Tech Tip F10, (Updated 2022-07-02)

 one side of the top of the feeder, preventing the sail from sliding out.
 This was

-the case on my modified jib.
+the case with my modified jib.
 In an emergency it is

 possible to remove the feeder and pull the foil up to remove the jib.